MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/prompts/yaml-schema.md

 ### execution_settings

 The collection of execution settings used by the prompt template.
-The settings dictionary is keyed by the service ID, or `default` for the default execution settings.
+The execution settings are a dictionary which is keyed by the service ID, or `default` for the default execution settings.
-When setting, the service id of each [PromptExecutionSettings](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/src/SemanticKernel.Abstractions/AI/PromptExecutionSettings.cs) must match the key in the dictionary.
+The service id of each [PromptExecutionSettings](/dotnet/api/microsoft.semantickernel.promptexecutionsettings?view=semantic-kernel-dotnet) must match the key in the dictionary.

 Each entry has the following properties:

 1. `service_id` - This identifies the service these settings are configured for e.g., azure_openai_eastus, openai, ollama, huggingface, etc.
 2. `model_id` - This identifies the AI model these settings are configured for e.g., gpt-4, gpt-3.5-turbo.
 3. `function_choice_behavior` - The behavior defining the way functions are chosen by LLM and how they are invoked by AI connectors.
+For more information see [Function Choice Behaviors](../ai-services/chat-completion/function-calling/function-choice-behaviors.md)

 > [!TIP]
 > If provided, the service identifier will be the key in a dictionary collection of execution settings.